apache/incubator-crail/README.md

 # Crail

-Crail is a fast multi-tiered distributed file system for temporary data, designed from ground up for high-performance network and storage hardware.
+Crail is a fast multi-tiered distributed file system designed from ground up for high-performance network and storage hardware.
 The unique features of Crail include:

 * Zero-copy network access from userspace using RDMA
 * Integration of multiple storage tiers such DRAM, flash and disaggregated shared storage